 The loss of a limb is physically and mentally devastating.
 Some amputees never fully recover from this experience.
 After the initial scars heal, the psychological trauma can last a lifetime.
 “Phantom pain” is a term used to describe the sensations amputees experience, which appears to come from the lost appendage.
 They may feel stinging in fingertips they no longer have.
 The nerve endings leave “ghosts” that the patient still feels, and they sometimes carry this pain as a constant reminder of what they’ve lost.

 Phantom pain symptoms are usually treated with medication, but there are alternatives that treat the seemingly physical sensations and the psychological effects.
+People can read more about pain relief here for the best treatments.
 Acupuncture and massage therapy offer nerve stimulation and relaxation, and virtual reality and mirror box therapy sessions can help the patient’s brain cope with the cognitive effects of losing a limb.
 The disconnect between the brain and the phantom appendage causes severe issues for amputees, and biotechnology aims to bridge that gap.

 Bionic Breakthroughs Are Changing Lives